Parthgaj/Movie-Search-App/README.md

-# Movie-Search-App
-Movie Search App — A vanilla JavaScript web app that lets you search any movie or TV show and instantly browse results pulled from the OMDB API.
+🎬 Movie Search App
+A simple movie search web app built with vanilla HTML, CSS, and JavaScript.
+Search for any movie or TV show and browse results fetched live from the OMDB API.
+Features

+🔍 Search any movie or TV show by name
-Each result displays the title, type, release year, and poster — click any card to jump straight to its IMDb page.
-Built with HTML, CSS, and async/await fetch
+🎴 Displays title, type, year, and poster for each result 🔗 Click any card to open its IMDb page directly
+🎨 Warm amber/gold cinematic dark theme

+Tech Stack
+HTML5
+CSS3
+Vanilla JavaScript (async/await, Fetch API)
+OMDB API (free)